Five Errors that Martians Make in Motivating Venusians in the Workplace - and What to Do About It

 Error #1) Thinking that there are no gender communication problems.
 Or if there are any problems, it is not the responsibility of men to help solve them.
 I have already pointed out that if you are suffering from this problem, you probably have not even gotten to this point in the article.
 If you have gotten to this point and you are basically critical of this premise, you probably do have some of this problem.
 So let me speak in a strong Martian dialect.
 This mistake is going to cost you or your company big time.
 There are significant productivity losses due to low morale and stress.
-There are certain companies in the United States that are in major lawsuits about gender diversity issues.
+Certain companies in the United States are in major lawsuits about gender diversity issues.
 The potential direct cost of legal loss for a single incident is back pay and up to about $500,000 in fines.
-The potential indirect loss can be much higher due to a tarnished image that can turn away customers, potential business partners or potential or current talented employees.
+The potential indirect loss can be much higher due to a tarnished image that can turn away customers, potential business partners, or potential or current talented employees.

 Acknowledge the problem.
 Deal with the problem.
 You and your company will be more successful.

 Error #2) Not knowing how to listen to a Venusian.
-The single biggest mistake that men make in work and in their personal relationships is the failure to listen well and gain rapport without solving problems right away.
-Let me say this again: The single biggest mistake that men make in work and in their personal relationships is the failure to listen well and gain rapport without solving problems right away.
+The single biggest mistake that men make in work and their personal relationships is the failure to listen well and gain rapport without solving problems right away.
+Let me say this again: The single biggest mistake that men make in work and their personal relationships is the failure to listen well and gain rapport without solving problems right away.
 Two of the great leadership skills are knowing how to motivate people and teaching people how to solve their own problems.
 Learning how to listen is one of the key skill sets of all great leaders.
 Listening works with both men and women.

 When people feel heard and understood all types of previously closed possibilities open up.
 The big mistake that a Martian makes in dealing with a Venusian is that he will listen for a few moments to the problem being described and immediately jump into giving solutions.
 This can be in terms of internal problems or even making a sale.
 The more you interrupt and solve problems without letting a Venusian finish describing the problem the more you will be adding to her stress rather than reducing it.

-By listening without interrupting and without solving any problems a Martian will be scoring valuable points with a colleague, staff member or customer.
+By listening without interrupting and without solving any problems a Martian will be scoring valuable points with a colleague, staff member, or customer.
 In situations of stress in the office, when a Venusian is complaining, most times she simply wants to feel heard and validated.
-Simply saying, �You are right this a really tough deadline � is gold to a Venusian under stress.
+Simply saying, �You are right this really tough deadline � is gold to a Venusian under stress.
 You do not have to do anything else.
 She will perceive you as supportive and helpful.

 Another important point to learn is that Venusians generally do not tell you the most important issue first.
 So even if you solve the first two problems you will not find out about the deeper more important issue.
 Ask a few short questions that elicit more information about the types of concerns that the person has.
-These can be as simple as: �What other concerns do you have?
+These can be as simple as �What other concerns do you have?
 Or, are there other things in the office that are getting in your way? �

 Even if a woman is upset and asking you to do something, before you go ahead and respond to the doing end of things, you and she will be a lot happier in the end if you make a statement such as, �Before we decide to do something, I think we should talk more about what is bothering you so that I can really understand. � Then you listen more.
 There are few guarantees in life.
 You are guaranteed to win more by listening more.